No, living on campus is optional for all students.

 How do I pay for my Housing & Dining

 All Housing & Dining Charges will be applied to your bursar account.
-Students may make payments by check in the Housing Office, online with debit/credit, or by visiting the Bursar.
-Payments for each semester are due in full by September 1st and February 1st, respectively.
+Students may make payments online with

-What happens if I don't make a payment on time,or need a payment plan?
+What happens if I don't make a payment on time

 Payment plans are available to help with the cost of residency.
-More information can be found on the Payment Information page, or by contacting the Housing and Dining Office.
+More information can be found on the Payment Information page, or by contacting the Bursar's office.